Evaluation of Curcumin as NF-κB Inhibitor for Breast Cancer Therapy Using in Silico Approach

 Purpose of the study: This study aims to evaluate the potential of curcumin as a breast cancer therapeutic agent by analyzing its ability to inhibit NF-κB activation using an in silico approach, specifically through molecular docking to assess absorption and interaction with the target protein.

 Methodology: This study used a quantitative experimental method with molecular docking as an in silico approach.
 Tools included a Lenovo laptop (Intel® Inside™, Windows 10 Pro).
 Software used: PyRx 0.8 (with AutoDock Vina), YASARA, PyMOL, and Discovery Studio 2019.
-Ligand data were obtained from PubChem; proteins from Protein Data Bank.
-Lipinski's Rule was applied for drug-likeness screening.
+Ligand data were obtained from PubChem; protein from Protein Data Bank.
+Lipinski’s Rule was applied for drug-likeness screening.

 Main Findings: Curcumin showed a binding affinity of -6.2 kcal/mol to NF-κB with RMSD < 2.00 Å. Visualization confirmed hydrogen bonds at ASN 32 and ASN 47, and hydrophobic pi-alkyl interactions at ALA 34 and ARG 50.
 Lipinski’s Rule of Five was fulfilled, indicating good oral drug-likeness and potential as an NF-κB inhibitor in breast cancer therapy.